Roadmap

 Autosave blueprint

-Autosave is currently local-first (via browser storage) while we finalize the backend contract.
-Here's how the cloud flow will work when we flip the switch:
+Autosave is currently local-first while we finalize the backend contract.
+The architecture below outlines the production path.

 Storage model

-Each project will receive a stable UUID.
-File contents are persisted in a Supabase Postgres table using JSONB for metadata and a compressed text column for code.
-Large assets will live in Supabase storage buckets referenced by the project record.
+Each project receives a stable UUID.
+File contents are persisted in Postgres with lightweight metadata and compressed source snapshots.
+Large assets move to object storage linked from project records.

 Sync cadence